vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 !!! tip
     Take in to account an aircraft's weight when runways 16L/34R or 07/25 are in use.
 Heavier aircraft may operationally require the longer Runway 16R/34L, or pilots may prefer a departure from 16R instead of 16L so they have a shorter taxi.
 If in doubt, ask the pilot and try to be accommodating of these requests.

-### Reduced Runway Separation
-When conditions permit, the [2400m separation standard for landing aircraft](../../separation-standards/runway.md#2400m-standard) may be applied to aircraft arriving Runway **16R/34L**.

-### SODPROPS
-When using the SODPROPS mode, pass traffic information to aircraft that are departing and landing at the same time.

-!!! phraseology
-    **SY ADC:** "JST521, traffic is a 737 on a 3nm final for the opposite direction parallel runway, runway 16L, cleared for takeoff"
-    **JST521:** "Runway 16L, cleared for takeoff, JST521"
-    **SY ADC:** "VOZ954, traffic is an A320 departing from the opposite direction parallel runway to the southeast, runway 34L, cleared to land"
-    **VOZ954:** "Runway 34L, cleared to land, VOZ954"

-### Heliport Responsibility
-When runway 07 or 25 is in use for either arrivals or departures, the responsibility for management of the helicopter area and associated arriving and departing helicopters falls to **ADC West**.
-During all other runway modes, **ADC East** (if online) takes responsibility for the heliport.

-## Parallel Runway Operations
-Refer to [Parallel Runway Separation Standards](../../../separation-standards/parallelapps) for more information

-### Go-arounds / Missed Approaches
-When operating under PROPS, go around headings shall diverge from the extended centreline of the parallel runway by at least 30°.
-Aircraft cleared the ILS or IVA may follow the published missed approach in order to meet this requirement.
-Go arounds / missed approaches shall be coordinated with the SY TCU as per the standard procedure.

 ### Runway Selection
 Unless operationally required, aircraft shall be assigned the following runways for departure when PROPS are in progress: